EmanuelAlmirante/Daimler_Technical_Exercise/README.md

 The API endpoints are also documented below, as well as some examples requests made to the API.

-Note that the datime format is the following -> _yyyyMMddHHmmssSSS_.
+Note that the datime format is the following -> _yyyyMMddHHmmssSSS_